shikha1149myprojects/Shikha-Mehta-Portfolio/README.md

 <a href="https://linkedin.com/in/shikha-mehta-8b49a7203"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am currently pursuing a Master's in Cybersecurity Engineering at the University of Maryland, expected to graduate in May 2025.
-With a background in Information Technology, I bring experience in web development from internship at Jio Platforms Limited, Reliance and Cybersecurity Analyst from internship at Pristine InfoSolutions Pvt.
-Ltd.
+With a background in Information Technology, I bring experience as a Cybersecurity Analyst from Pristine InfoSolutions Pvt.
+Ltd., Security Analyst at SwiftSafe Cybersecurity Solutions, and Web Development from Jio Platforms Limited, Reliance.
 I am actively seeking job opportunities in Cybersecurity.

 ## Objective